When we say the word values for personal lives, we refer to a moral compass that guides our right and wrong, and what we stand for.

 Your right customers are the ones who have the highest likelihood of buying from you, and they will if they share the same brand values as you.

-So if you want to attract customers who align with your values, then it is important to make those values clear from the outset.
+So if you want to attract customers who align with your values, then it is important to make those values clear from the outset and stick to them even as your brand evolves over time.

 Your core values will help you to identify the right target market for your business and ensure that you are attracting customers who share your beliefs.